 Mounting and Dismounting

 Before climbing into the driver's seat, wash and dry your hands and check the soles of your shoes for dirt, oil and any other substance that could make you slip.
 As you enter the forklift, grab onto a secure anchor point.
 Do not grab the steering wheel because it might turn.
 Do not jump in or out of the forklift's cab.
 Instead, slide your body slowly in or out of the vehicle.
-Wear your seat belt at all times when the forklift is in operation.
+Wear your seatbelt at all times when the forklift is in operation.

-A forklift becomes more unstable when it is loaded with heavy items, causing it to tip over and injure the operator or nearby workers.
-There are certain steps you can take to balance the load and reduce the risk of tipping over.
+A forklift becomes very unstable when it is loaded with heavy items, causing it to tip over and injure the operator or nearby workers.
+There are specific steps you can take to balance the load and reduce the risk of tipping over.
 Lower the forks as much as possible when carrying a heavy load.
 Slow, smooth turns are safer than suddenly changing direction.
 If you must haul items down an incline steeper than 10 degrees, keep the forks pointed upgrade and drive backward down the slope.

 The company should designate safe areas for the employees to park their forklifts.
 These parking areas must not obstruct any walkways or exits.
 When parking a forklift, slowly bring the vehicle to a stop, set the parking brake, turn off the ignition and remove the keys.
 If you are parking on an incline, turn the front wheels away from the downgrade so the forklift will not slide.

 Unlike cars, forklift seat belts are not meant to protect drivers from high-speed collisions.
 Instead, forklift seat belts are intended to protect drivers from being crushed, or "mousetrapped," in the event the forklift tips over.
 As the forklift begins to tip, the driver's natural urge is to jump out leading to the driver becoming crushed between the forklift and the ground.
 The seat belts save lives by preventing drivers from jumping.